DAVID GREENE, HOST:

 Kevin Werbach is a professor at the Wharton School at the University of Pennsylvania.
 He says to Lightsquared's credit, the plan was audacious.

 Richard Gonzales, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.